Activating Machines

 When activating a machine (device), you will at minimum need a license ID for the license the activation is for, and a fingerprint for the current device.
 Other machine attributes, such as name, IP or hostname, are completely optional.

-hash of the current device's
+hash of the

-simple way to anonymize it, since we have no real use in knowing its actual
+We're hashing the ID as a simple way to anonymize it, since we have no real use

-value.
+in knowing its actual value.
 Using an HMAC

 digest (i.e. HMAC-SHA256

-) might be an even
+) might

-better way to anonymize the user's MAC
+be an even better way to anonymize the fingerprint.

 )